Assessment of Student Learning Outcomes

 Assessment is a dynamic, faculty-driven process that works to improve student learning.
 By setting measurable goals of learning, we identify what it is that we hope our students will learn by the conclusion of their education with us.
 We collect and analyze evidence of their learning, through both formative and summative assessment devices.
 Finally, and most importantly, we “close the loop” by improving our academic program based on what we have learned.
 Our efforts to improve bar passage, our success-driven and integrated approach to career development, and our Lawyering and Advanced Practice Writing requirements are examples of the assessment process at work.

 On this page, we will document our assessment activities, including reports that demonstrate our compliance with the American Bar Association’s standards on learning outcomes and assessment.

-Vice Dean & Professor of Legal Writing
+Associate Dean for Assessment and Institutional Effectiveness & Professor of Legal Writing

 Upon conferral of the Juris Doctor degree, students will be able to:

 - Demonstrate understanding of substantive and procedural law.

 - Engage in factual development and legal research.

 - Communicate effectively in both written and oral form.

 - Fulfill professional and ethical responsibilities to clients and the legal system.